J-Gras/add-json/README.md

 # Add-JSON

-This package provides additional JSON-logging for Bro.
+This package provides additional JSON-logging for Zeek.
 By default a JSON log is enabled for every logging stream (original filename suffixed by `-json`).
 For further configuration, the following options are available: